 We distinguish between a monocular field of view (which we see with only one eye) and a binocular field of view.
 In the middle, centrally, the visual field of the two eyes overlaps.
-This is our spatial vision.
+During the field of vision examination, the individual’s field of vision is mapped.

 The visual field is an indicator of glaucomatous damage.
 Visual field defects may initially develop in the outer parts (periphery), but may also occur near the centre of the visual field.
 The patient’s ability to recognise this is almost impossible, especially if these processes occur slowly.